mozilla/geckoview/ContributingToMC.md

 If you wish to apply for commit access, please follow the guide found in the [Mozilla Commit Access Policy](https://www.mozilla.org/en-US/about/governance/policies/commit/access-policy/).

 If you do not have access and still want to submit your fix, you can create a patch and attach it directly to the Bugzilla ticket.
+We do not recommend this method, though, and strongly encourage contributors to apply for commit access.

 ### Attaching a patch in Bugzilla